NVIDIA/cuda-quantum/python/README.md

 a path that could not be found", please make sure you have an SSH Client installed.

-## Running CUDA Quantum
+## Running CUDA-Q

-You should now be able to import CUDA Quantum and start building quantum programs in Python!
+You should now be able to import CUDA-Q and start building quantum programs in Python!

 ```console